TryGhost/docs/content/concepts/routing.md

   template:  # template or list of templates to use (optional)
   ```

 Ordering collections in the `routes.yaml` file is important.
 Posts that match the filters of multiple collections appears within the first collection listed with a match, and not in other collections.
+Read more about [creating custom collections](https://docs.ghost.org/tutorials/creating-content-collections/).

 ---